-Slow cookers are making a comeback, so we've been busy in the Good Food Test Kitchen, trying them out.
-Here are our picks, plus lots of tips on how to use them.
+Slow cookers are making a comeback, so we've been busy in the Good Food Test Kitchen trying them out.
+Here are our product picks, plus we've given lots of practical cookery tips on how to use them.

 Our best buys

 This 1.5-litre model is great if you'd like all the benefits of a slow cooker but don't have a big family to feed.
 It produces about 800ml of soup and it has three heat settings.
 It cooks evenly and has a handy see-through lid.